ErikEJ/erikej.github.io/_drafts/2023-xx-xx-sqlce-net7-ef6.md

 I this blog post I will show how you can use SQL Server Compact 4.0 on a Windows desktop with .NET 7 (and later), with a Database First approach, assuming you already have a SQl Server Compact .sdf file.

 Yes, I know SQL Server Compact is obsolete, but it still finds is uses in various scenarios, for example with the ability to have a simple solution for an encrypted database file on Windows.
+(I promise this could be one of my final blog posts on SQL Server Compact!)

-In the walkthough, there will be five stages:
+In the walkthrough, there will be five stages:

 - Installing any pre-requisites
 - Create solution and projects in Visual Studio